Emilie Woldvik: LSK Kvinner

 After three seasons in the youth system of Kløfta, Woldvik joined LSK Kvinner in 2015.
 She won multiple youth tournaments while in the different age categories including the under-18 Gothia Cup in 2015, under-19 Norway Cup in 2019 and the 2. divisjon avdeling 1 league title with LSK 2 in 2016.

 Ahead of the 2017 season, Woldvik was promoted to the first-team.
 She made her senior debut on 17 April 2017 as a 74th-minute substitute in a 7–1 Toppserien victory over Klepp.
 She scored her first goal for the club on 9 September 2017 in a 6–1 league victory over Røa.
 In her first season, Woldvik made eight league appearances including two starts as LSK won the Toppserien title for the fourth consecutive season.
 The following season she made eight starts in 15 appearances as LSK successfully defended their Toppserien title again.
 She also started in the 2018 Norwegian Cup final at right-back in the absence of the injured Ingrid Moe Wold as LSK beat Sandviken 4–0, registering an assist on Guro Reiten's second goal.
 She also made her UEFA Women's Champions League debut on 27 September 2018, as a 71st-minute substitute in a Round of 32 second leg victory over Russian side Zvezda-2005 Perm.

 Woldvik cemented her place as a starter during the 2019 season as LSK did the double for the second consecutive season, starting in 17 of 19 appearances.
 On 20 October 2019, she scored an 87th-minute equaliser in a 2–2 draw with Kolbotn, her only goal of the season.
 The result clinched the Toppserien title with two games to spare.
 At the end of the year Woldvik was named in the 2019 Toppserien team of the season.
 The award synopsis notably mentioned her 77% tackle success rate and the fact she led all left-backs in passes in the opposition half.
 She retained her place in the team of the season in 2020.
 This time she was noted for her set piece ability and link-up with Emilie Haavi to form "the Toppserien's best offensive left side."
 Despite a strong season personally, LSK's six-year reign at the top of the table was ended as the team finished in 5th-place and also lost in the Norwegian Cup final to league champions Vålerenga, losing 2–0 in extra-time.

 Ahead of the 2022 season, Woldvik was named captain of LSK following the departure of Emilie Haavi to AS Roma in the offseason.

+After the conclusion of the 2024 season, on 18 December, it was announced Woldvik was departing LSK Kvinner after 10 years following the expiration of her contract.

+FC Rosengård

+On 11 January 2025, Woldvik joined reigning Swedish Damallsvenskan champions FC Rosengård on a two-year contract.